CJTozer/CJTozer.github.io/source/_drafts/Set-a-Goal.md

 # Some Thoughts on Goals

 * Be as specific as possible - and make sure you have a clear way to measure progress
+* Write your goals down, in black and white - and share them with people who can help you succeed (or just people who care about you and your success).
+For most goals, just telling someone else you have these goals is potentially a strong motivator
 * Goals are much more likely to be successful if they're set by the person trying to achieve them, not forced upon them
-* For most goals, just telling someone else you have these goals is a strong motivator
 * It's about the process.
-Achieving your goal is not the be-all and end-all - be careful to remember the progress you make along the way and give yourself credit for that
+Achieving your goal is not the be-all and end-all - be careful to remember the progress you make along the way and give yourself credit for that too

 # Tracking goals

-Once you've decided on your goals and told people that you're aiming for them, there are a couple of interesting ways to track them:
+Once you've decided on your goals and told people that you're aiming for them, there are a couple of interesting ways I've found to track them:

 ## Beeminder